givingjar/blog.givingjar.org/_posts/2018-12-31-charity-spotlight-able-eyes.md

 ## Today

-Able Eyes' premiere service is their [360° Video Tours][3].
+Able Eyes' premiere service is [360° Video Tours][3].
 These interactive tours allow the public to explore a business or public place online.
 They are useful for familiarizing oneself with a layout and amenities of a location, preparing for a first-time visit to a new place, and considering accessibility options.

-Families affected by autism, Asperger's, anxiety, and other accessibility considerations aren't the only ones to benefit from virtual tours.
-Parents can also see how kid-friendly a business is before bringing their child.
+Virtual tours are helpful for people with autism, Asperger's, anxiety, and other accessibility needs, but others can benefit from them as well.
+For example, parents can see how kid-friendly a business is before bringing their child.
 360° tours are also an effective marketing tool for the businesses themselves!
-Typically this is a paid service, but donors may also sponsor the creation of a tour at a specific location if they wish.
+And while this is a typically a paid service, donors may also sponsor tours at specific locations if they wish.

 Able Eyes also creates [How-to Video Models][4].
 These instructional videos show first-person perspectives of tasks being performed.
 They are a visual way for individuals to learn skills such as tying shoes, washing dishes, and vacuuming at their own pace in the safety of their home.